gbaudic/dionysus/README.md

 The GUI is "password-protected", the password can be found in the file passe.txt.
 It is clear text.

 The software requires Java 7 or higher.
-I have only tested it with the Oracle JDK, but it should work fine with OpenJDK as well.
+It works with the Oracle JDK and OpenJDK.

 For further documentation, please see the wiki.
 You may also find the source code useful.

+## Features

+- User list, useful to keep track of members
+- Stock management and notifications when an item is almost sold out
+- Transaction log
+- Multiple payment methods support
+- Multiple vendors support

 ## Intended audience